 The CFTC is committed to transparency in the rulemaking process.
-Information on all meetings that Chairman Gensler and Commission staff have with outside organizations regarding the implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act will be made public.
+Information on all meetings that the Chairman and Commission staff have with outside organizations regarding the implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act will be made public.
 The topics of the meetings, attendees, summaries of the meetings and any materials presented to the CFTC are posted here.

 Reports and Studies

-The Dodd-Frank Wall Street Reform and Consumer Protection Act requires the CFTC to conduct a number of studies and reports on a wide variety of issues that affect the derivatives market.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act required the CFTC to conduct a number of studies and reports on a wide variety of issues that affect the derivatives market.
 Information regarding these reports and studies will be published as it becomes available.

 Text of H.R.
 4173: Dodd-Frank Wall Street Reform and Consumer Protection Act